Can fat people go skinny dipping?

 I’ve lost and gained so many pounds and here is what I’ve learned; looking good, fitting into ever-smaller clothing, having the freedom to move any which way, in the end, is never as important to me as enjoying what I put in my mouth.
 A friend of mine once said, “If you can’t eat well, you might as well be dead.”
 No matter how firm my resolve or how many times I say, “I’ll never go back there”, I always return to my old eating habits.
 I choose taste over a waist.

 In my twenties, I was at a farmer’s market and there was a band playing on the patio of a corner cafe.
 The singer was a large, African-American woman with a huge voice.
 She wore a very tight T-shirt and she was ripplin’ like a ribbon of fudge.
 I was at once repulsed and envious.
 I wish I could be so accepting of my curvy girl status.
 I’ve become less concerned about having the perfect physique.
 I’m trying to treat my body with more kindness and respect.
-It’s a banged up floor model that’s been through 50 years of life and three kids.
+It’s a banged up floor model that’s been through a lot of life and three kids.
 It deserves my special attention not my derision.
 And, unless my future holds a concentration camp, my flab is here to stay.
 I’m always trying to downplay the importance of the package, but in this case, I’ll make an exception.
 Body dearest, you are simply flabulous!

 Complete the experience.
 Listen to Megan Trainor’s All About that Bass and shake some booty.